The curriculum is organized around three themes that reflect the program’s philosophy.

 - Provide occupation-based and client-centered care by competently adapting and applying the occupational therapy process

-- Develop innovative tools, programs or services to promote participation and well-being
+- Develop innovative tools, programs, and services to promote participation and well-being.